Ahdhn/RXMeshDocs/docs/rxmesh/run_kernel.md

 # **`run_kernel` **

 `run_kernel` is a low-level interface that allows you to launch a custom CUDA kernel where part of the logic involves neighborhood-based mesh queries.
-Unlike `run_query_kernel`, which encapsulates both the query and the computation in a single lambda, `run_kernel` gives you control over the full kernel body.
+Unlike [`for_each`](for_each.md), which encapsulates both the query and the computation in a single lambda, `run_kernel` gives you control over the full kernel body.
 This is useful when:

 - You need to perform computation before or after the query operation.
 - You want to cache or reuse data in shared memory.